Dipsingh/dipsingh.github.io/_posts/2020-5-17-ECMP-Algorithm-Analysis.md

 ---
 ## Motivation
-I recently observed a conversation around ECMP/Hash buckets which made me realize on how the end to end concept is not well understood.
+I recently observed a conversation around ECMP/Hash buckets which made me realize on how the end to end concept is not very well understood.
 So this provided me enough motivation to write about this topic which will be covered in various upcoming blog posts.
 But while thinking about the subject, I ran into an interesting RFC [RFC2992](https://tools.ietf.org/html/rfc2992).
-This RFC goes through a simple mathematical proof which I found impressive due to the fact that someone wrote that in ASCII in 2000, but I felt like the beauty got lost somewhere behind those black and white ASCII diagrams.
-My intent in this blog post is to provide some colorization and perhaps go a bit more in detail.
+This RFC goes through a simple mathematical proof which I found impressive due to the fact that someone wrote that in ASCII in 2000.
+My intent in this blog post is to provide some colorization to the RFC and perhaps cover a bit more in detail.

 ## Introduction
-In this RFC, the focus is on Hash-threshold implementation for mapping hash values to the next-hop.
-To re-iterate for the completeness sake, we all know that a router computes a hash key based on certain fields, like SRC IP, DST IP, SRC Port, DST Port by performing a hash (CRC16, CRC32, XOR16, XOR32 etc.).
-This hash gets mapped to a region and the next-hop assigned to that region, is where the flow get's assigned.
+In the RFC, the focus is on Hash-threshold implementation for mapping hash values to the next-hop.
+To re-iterate for completeness sake, we all know that a router computes a hash key based on certain fields, like SRC IP, DST IP, SRC Port, DST Port by performing a hash (CRC16, CRC32, XOR16, XOR32 etc.).
+This hash gets mapped to a region and the next-hop assigned to that region is where the flow get's assigned.

 For example,assume that we have 5-next hops to choose from and we have a key space which is 40 bits wide.
 We divide the available keyspace equally and allocate 8 bits per region to each of our 5 next hops.